 From 2005 to 2009, Professor Bam practiced with the law firms of Morrison & Foerster and Jones Day.
 His practice focused on employment law, securities law, and appellate litigation.
 His extensive pro bono work has ranged from ensuring indigent civil litigants the right to counsel in Colorado to litigating cases involving discrimination claims and constitutional issues.
 From 2009 to 2011, Professor Bam served as a Research Fellow at the Stanford Center on the Legal Profession and taught at Stanford Law School.

 Professor Bam graduated summa cum laude from Syracuse University and earned a law degree with distinction from Stanford Law School.
 He served as Articles Editor of the Stanford Law Review and on the editorial board of the Stanford Technology and Law Review.
-He clerked with the Honorable Barry G. Silverman of the Ninth Circuit Court of Appeals in Phoenix, Arizona.
+He clerked with the Honorable Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit in Phoenix, Arizona.

 Recusal Failure, _ N.Y.U.J.
 LEGIS. & PUB.
 POL’Y _ (forthcoming).

 Our Unconstitutional Recusal Procedure, _ MISS.
 L.J. _ (forthcoming).

 Voter Ignorance and Judicial Elections, 102 KY.
 L.J.
 553 (2013).
 [PDF]

 Making Appearances Matter: Recusal and the Appearance of Bias, .B.Y.U.
 L. REV. 943 (2011) [SSRN]

 Understanding Caperton: Judicial Disqualification Under the Due Process Clause, 42 McGEORGE L. REV. 65 (2010) [SSRN]